 These sessions are designed to be two-way forums.
 Although a certain amount of what needs to be learned is prescribed, the candidates will no doubt have many questions, and this is a time to have them answered.
 Any Mason desiring to expand his knowledge is invited to attend and share.

 Link to Masonic Education Information of Pa Grand Lodge.
 You will need to register a username and password for the Educational Portal will be the same as your Grand Lodge Member Services username and Password.
-If you do not have a Grand Lodge Member Services username, please click here and follow the instructions.
+If you do not have a Grand Lodge Member Services username, please reach out to the Lodge Secretary.

 GRAND LODGE OF PENNSYLVANIA MASTER BUILDERS AWARD PROGRAM